 Are Dominique Chickens Healthy?

-Their ability to withstand the cold with their rose comb and dense plumage, their natural foraging abilities, and their physical proportions make them one of the healthiest egg laying breeds.
+Their ability to withstand the cold weather with their rose comb and dense plumage, their natural foraging abilities, and their physical proportions make them one of the healthiest egg laying breeds.

 They are not affected by any specific health issues but should have access to sand baths to protect against lice and mites.